tunjan/tunjan.github.io/src/conversation.md

 ---

 If you disagree seek agreement.
 Be prepared to change you mind.
 You might misunderstand or be ignorant.
-Disagreemnt can be for teaching but also for being taught.
+Disagreement can be for teaching but also for being taught.

 ## Sine qua non